lauren-esser/King-County-Homes-Price-Factors/README.md

 ### Repository Structure:

 * README.md                       <- README for reviewers of this project.
-* housing.ipynb             <- narrative documentation of analysis in jupyter notebook
+* housing_final.ipynb             <- narrative documentation of analysis in jupyter notebook
 * presentation.pdf                <- pdf version of project presentation